Case Details

 The Financial Hostage: A Unique Constitutional Injury

-Because Adam has failed to refinance, I remain the primary borrower on the marital residence, effectively forcing me to act as a non-consensual guarantor of Adam’s debt.
-This arrangement allows Adam to exploit my financial identity and credit standing to maintain an exceptionally low interest rate for his own windfall, while I am legally barred from accessing my equity, being relieved of my liabilities, or securing financing for a home.
+Because Adam has failed to refinance, I remain the primary borrower on the marital residence.
+The court has effectively forced me to act as a non-consensual guarantor of Adam’s debt.
+This arrangement allows Adam to exploit my financial identity and credit standing to maintain a windfall interest rate while I am barred from accessing my equity, being relieved of my liabilities, or securing financing for a new home.
+This is not a standard property division; it is a State-mandated financial entanglement—a condition where my credit and identity are being held as collateral to subsidize a fraud.

-The Hijacking of Legal Status
+The Jurisdictional Hijacking of Personhood

-This website serves as the definitive indictment of a system that would rather perpetuate a fraud than admit to a catastrophic failure.
+This website serves as the definitive indictment of a system that would rather perpetuate a fraud than admit to catastrophic failure.
 The state record may currently be impenetrable, but the federal pursuit of accountability has only just begun.

 To learn how the systemic discoveries apply to you, click here.